harshit350/cake/README.md

-today i will tell u how to make a cake-
+Today i will tell you how to make a cake-

 requries: oven,mold,low stand.